+This activity has been extended.
 Mobile home park property was acquired in 2016.
 Emergency relocation to hotels occurred in 2017 when the river flooded again and the park was been officially closed because utilities could not be restored.
 Tenant relocation continues and will continue for several more months.
-Demolition was completed during this period.
+Demolition was completed during the 2nd period.